Episode 7 - Death of the Prophet Joseph Smith

 Dan Jones goes back to the jail and tells Joseph what has happened.
 Joseph gives Dan a letter to give his wife.
 In the letter he says, “Dear Emma, I am very much resigned to my lot, knowing I am justified, and have done the best that could be done.
 Give my love to the children and all my friends.”

 Somehow this letter, that Emma was supposed to deliver to another woman in the church, had found its way to Dan on his steamboat.
 And, he was impressed with the writing.
 He was impressed with its religious teachings, and its attitude towards persecution.
-It encouraged this woman to, “rejoic[e] in the midst of her tribulations at being worthy to suffer all that for a testimony of Jesus and the gospel.” dAn was so impressed with Joseph Smith’s letter that it led him to investigate the Mormon church, and he was soon baptized.
+It encouraged this woman to, “rejoic[e] in the midst of her tribulations at being worthy to suffer all that for a testimony of Jesus and the gospel.”
+Dan was so impressed with Joseph Smith’s letter that it led him to investigate the Church and he was soon baptized.
 Three months after getting baptized, Dan met the Prophet and they became fast friends.

 And now, the prophet, once again in jail, once again experiencing persecution, was sending out a letter of consolation.
 And this time Dan was the messenger.